 The Video/Audio below is an excerpt from the fifth show of my radio series Voices and Freedoms: A History of Jazz, based on my 1976 book of the same name.
 The 16-part series played across the nation for five years in the late 70’s/early 80’ and holds its relevance—or is even more so—today than it was back then.
-The excerpts present about 6 to 8 minutes of the original 30-minute broadcasts.
+The excerpts present about 6 to 10 minutes of the original 30-minute broadcasts.
+The show below is at 9:20 because at the end we play all of the remarkable “West End Blues.”
 The link above takes you to information about the book and our plans to re-release it and provide access to the full-length original shows.
 Go HERE for a complete list of shows and links to all excerpts.
-The show below is on Louis Armstrong and at 9:20 is the longest excerpt because at the end we play all of the remarkable “West End Blues.”

 Today there’s lots of GOAT talk: who’s the Greatest Of All Time in basketball, Country Music, cooking, etc. etc. It may surprise some to name Louis Armstrong the Greatest Of All Time in jazz, simply because so many know him mainly for his later offerings: “Hello, Dolly,” “Mack the Knife,” “It’s A Wonderful World,” plus his big-eyed mugging.
 He was born, legend has it, on July 4, 1900, though it was probably more like August 4, 1901.
 The iconic July 4th date, however, goes better with how much he meant to the early formation of jazz and its latter success in American culture.
 He was jazz’s first great soloist and perhaps the music’s greatest ambassador.
 His singing, too, was nearly as influential as his playing and helped me further the connection, central to both the book and radio series, that hearing the human voice is crucial to understanding the heart and meaning of jazz.